cloudurable/kafka-training/java/lab6.4/README.md

 ## ***ACTION*** - OBSERVE and then STOP consumer and producer

 ## Expected behavior
-You should see offset messages from SeekToLatestRecordsConsumerRebalanceListener in log for consumer.
+You should see offset messages from `SeekToLatestRecordsConsumerRebalanceListener` in the log for the consumer.

 ## ***ACTION*** - STOP SimpleStockPriceConsumer from IDE (while you leave StockPriceKafkaProducer for 30 seconds)
 ## ***ACTION*** - RUN SimpleStockPriceConsumer from IDE

 ## Expected behavior
-Again, you should see offset messages from SeekToLatestRecordsConsumerRebalanceListener in log for consumer.
+Again, you should see offset messages from `SeekToLatestRecordsConsumerRebalanceListener` in the log for the consumer.

 It should all run.
 Stop consumer and producer when finished.